magosil86/getmstatistic/README.md

 ## Code of conduct
 Contributions are welcome.
 Please observe the [Contributor Code of Conduct](https://github.com/magosil86/getmstatistic/blob/master/CONDUCT.md) when participating in this project.

+## Citation
+Magosi LE, Goel A, Hopewell JC, Farrall M, on behalf of the CARDIoGRAMplusC4D Consortium (2017) Identifying systematic heterogeneity patterns in genetic association meta-analysis studies.
+PLoS Genet 13(5): e1006755. [https://doi.org/10.1371/journal.pgen.1006755](https://doi.org/10.1371/journal.pgen.1006755).

-## References
+## Acknowledgements.
+Roger M. Harbord’s metareg command for computation of standardized predicted random effects which are then incorporated into calculations for the _M_ statistics.
 Harbord, R. M., & Higgins, J. P. T. (2008).
 Meta-regression in Stata.
 Stata Journal 8: 493‚Äì519.

-## Acknowledgements.
-Roger M. Harbord’s metareg command for computation of standardized predicted random effects which are then incorporated into calculations for the _M_ statistics.

 ## Authors.